 A breach is a type of security incident.
 Whilst all personal data breaches are security incidents, not all security incidents are necessarily personal data breaches.

-The consequence of a personal data breach is where the council is unable to ensure compliance with the data protection principles.
+The consequences of a personal data breach are:

+- the council is unable to ensure compliance with the data protection principles. - could cause reputational harm to the organisation.